Amazon's Alexa will be built into all new homes from Lennar

 That means this year every one of the close to 35,000 homes in 23 states Lennar will build will be a smart home, no retrofitting necessary.
 All the new homeowner will need to do is choose an Internet service provider and turn on the account, Kaiserman said.

-Two things are necessary to make this work for homeowners, said Lathia.
-One is Lennar's WiFi-enabled homes with its no dead spot guarantee.
-The other is a free visit from an Amazon Smart Home Services technician trained to set up customers’ smart home systems.
+Then, an Amazon Smart Home Services technician trained to set up customers’ smart home systems visits the home, for free.

 The Lennar show homes also offer Amazon another way to give consumers real-world exposure to its digital devices.
 That’s hard to do from a page on the company’s site but easy in a model home, a Whole Foods or an Amazon Books store.